kubewarden/kubewarden.io/content/blog/2023/12/kubewarden-2023-wrapped.md

 Raw policies are regular Kubewarden policies that process arbitrary JSON data.
 For instance, they can validate resources such as configurations, Terraform/OpenTofu plans, test coverage, static analysis and more.
 Kubewarden can even be deployed alongside your web application to assess domain-specific requests.

-You can learn more about raw policies [here](https://docs.kubewarden.io/howtos/raw-policies).
+You can learn more about [raw policies](https://docs.kubewarden.io/howtos/raw-policies).

 ## Policy Evaluation timeout

 We improved Kubewarden's reliability with the introduction of policy evaluation timeouts.
 Policy Server now limits the duration of a policy evaluation.
 This prevents policy bugs from overloading the computation resources of a Policy Server instance.

-You can learn more about policy evaluation timeout [here](https://docs.kubewarden.io/operator-manual/policy-evaluation-timeout).
+You can learn more about [policy evaluation timeout](https://docs.kubewarden.io/operator-manual/policy-evaluation-timeout).

 ## Improving the developer experience of Go policy authors